When Not To Be on a Ketogenic Diet

 When Ketosis Shouldn’t Be the Desired State

-Here are a list of special cases where long-term stable ketosis is not appropriate.
-In some of these cases, short term mild-ketosis can be very beneficial but it is a case by case basis.
+Here is a list of special cases where long-term stable ketosis is not appropriate.
+In some of these cases, short term, mild ketosis can be very beneficial but it is on a case-by-case basis.

 Pregnancy and Breast Feeding